aks2203/poisoning-benchmark/README.md

 ```eval
 python poison_test.py --model <model> --model_path <model_path> --poisons_path <path_to_poisons_dir>
 ```
 This allows users to test their poisons in a variety of settings, not only the benchmark setups.
+See the file [poison_test.py](poison_test.py) for a comprehensive list of arguments.

 ## Benchmarking A Backdoor or Triggerless Attack
 To compute benchmark scores, craft 100 batches of poisons using the setup pickles (for transfer learning: poison_setups_transfer_learning.pickle, for from-scratch training: poison_setups_from_scratch.pickle), and run the following.